 - Net Impact's fall networking mixer gives Anderson students a jumpstart on their career search, allowing them to chat informally with social and environmental impact organizations.
 Our winter career night offers the chance to talk at rotating roundtables with recruiters and alumni about various MBA opportunities in social and environmental impact fields.

 - The Days on the Job program offers Anderson students the chance to experience impact organizations firsthand, with a guided tour and Q&A with company leads.
 Previous DOJs have included Chrysalis, Green Dot, IDEO, Kiva, New School Venture Fund, REDF, Revolution Foods, and Samasource.

 Real Case: Cases are current strategic challenges in marketing, operations, finance, and leadership for local non-profit organizations

-Real Client: Clients are non-profit organizations that apply for this event through a competitive application process.
+Real Client: Clients are impact organizations that apply for this event through a competitive application process.

-Real Impact: Non-profits receive valuable strategic recommendations to strengthen their services.
-Comments from non-profit executives about the 2008
+Real Impact: Organizations receive valuable strategic recommendations to strengthen their services.

 The Haskamp Fellowship was created in honor of Heiko Haskamp, an internationally-born Anderson alumnus who was also an accomplished athlete, a skilled electrical engineer, and successful businessman.
 After his unfortunate death in 1987, the fellowship was created to support those students interested in using their valuable MBA skills in a non-profit, socially, or environmentally-focused internship.
 Recipients are passionate about serving the public and non-profit realm but focused on using their specific business skills in order to enhance the management teams for the firms they serve.